mike-bourgeous/mb-math/README.md

 This project contains some useful programs of its own, or you can use it as a Gem (with Git source) in your own projects.

+### Quick start

+Clone the repo, follow the standalone installation instructions, and run `bin/console`.

 ### Standalone usage and development

 First, install a Ruby version manager like RVM.
 Using the system's Ruby is not